Newtown Township, Delaware County, Pennsylvania: Arts and culture

 Places of worship include St. David's Episcopal Church, directly split on the border of Newtown and Radnor Townships, whose graveyard and buildings begin in 1715, are listed on the National Register of Historic Places.
 The graveyard contains one of the graves of Revolutionary War hero General Mad Anthony Wayne.
 The Newtown Square Friends Meeting House and Burying Ground is the oldest place of worship in Newtown.
 The original Quaker settlers built the Meeting House in 1711, and then it was greatly expanded and "modernized" in 1791.
 The architectural ghost of the original 1711 doorway and one of the original windows can be seen in the stone infill in the north wall of the expanded Meeting House.
 The Meeting House is still in use for worship on "First Day".
 Saint Anastasia Parish was founded in 1912 to serve the small Catholic population.
 In 1930, a Catholic school was opened.
 Post-World War II, the church and school expanded to serve the rapidly growing Catholic population of Newtown Square.

 Education

-Newtown Township lies within the Marple Newtown School District together with Marple Township.
+Newtown Township lies entirely within the Marple Newtown School District together with Marple Township.
 The district has four elementary schools, one middle school, and one high school.
 Culbertson Elementary School is the only one of the four elementary Schools which serves residents of and resides in Newtown Township.
-Marple Newtown Senior High School lies within township borders on Media Line Rd..
+Marple Newtown Senior High School lies within township borders on Media Line Road.

 Numerous private and parochial schools are located within Newtown Township, such as Episcopal Academy and Delaware County Christian School.

 The township is served by the Newtown Public Library.